ProjetsPL/treehouse-theme/collections/_posts/us/2020-04-02-balcony-garden-ideas-check-what-plants-are-best-for-balconies.md

 ## Balcony flowers - arrangement ideas

 Carefully selected balcony garden plants are not enough to make the place look good.
 One should think of a **proper arrangement** of the plants and match them, creating interesting forms.
-Which flowers can be used together depends on their individual needs, shapes and colours.
+What flowers can be used together depends on their individual needs, shapes and colours.

 It is important that flowers planted in one pot have similar needs.
 Plants loving damp soil cannot share a box with the ones that need scarce watering.
 For this reason one cannot match a plant such as fern with lobelia which hates too much water.
 An example for a good flower arrangement is placing a **begonia and a plecanthrus** in one planter.
 Both of those species do not like excessive watering, therefore they should grow well in each other’s company.
 Plecanthrus is a versatile plant that can grow in a sunny balcony garden as well.
-One can match it with geranium, for instance.
+One can match it with a geranium, for instance.
 Even though geranium needs a lot of water, it evaporates quickly enough, not damaging the plecanthrus.

 The colours depend on one’s individual taste, but also on the decor of the balcony.
 It is a good idea to **match similar colours in various shades**, such as pink and purple.
 Pastel tones accompanied by white is another great idea, in case strong colours seem too loud.
 Apart from the colour of the flowers, one should also think of the shade of the boxes.